-This Perfect Vanilla Frosting is the best buttercream recipe!
-Learn how to make light and fluffy vanilla frosting, ideal for decorating cakes and cupcakes.
+This perfect vanilla frosting is the best buttercream recipe!
+Learn how to make light and fluffy homemade vanilla frosting, ideal for decorating cakes and cupcakes.

 The Best Vanilla Buttercream Frosting

-This frosting recipe is my ride-or-die.
 Tried and true with hundreds of reviews, it’s been pinned millions of times on Pinterest, and it never fails!
-Below you’ll find my favorite method for making the best whipped and fluffy buttercream frosting.
+Below you’ll find my favorite method for making the best whipped and fluffy vanilla frosting from scratch.

 - It starts with cold butter.
 My secret of all secrets.
 This is an uncommon practice, but using cold butter allows for better control over the consistency of the frosting so that it doesn’t separate or lose its shape when piped.
+How many times have you forgotten to take the butter out of the fridge to let it come to room temperature before making frosting?
+Well, now you can jump right in.
 More on this below, and trust me, it’s the best!

 - Quick and easy.
 If you’ve ever been intimidated by the thought of homemade buttercream frosting, don’t be.
 This recipe is easy to follow, comes together in 10 minutes, and lets your mixer do the work.